aditii02/Hand_gesture_Recognition/README.md

 Step 3:Visualize the Counted Fingers
 Step 4:Build the Hand Gesture Recognizer

-Recognizing two hand gestures : victory and rock on:
+Note : Hand Gesture Task to be placed in the same directory as main.py Recognizing two hand gestures : victory and rock on:

 <img width="568" alt="Screen Shot 2023-10-30 at 3 24 40 PM" src="https://github.com/aditii02/Hand_gesture_Recognition/assets/38829128/1d771eb1-087e-4a8f-90e8-3bd6a2417bc2">